gapaza/cser-nlp/tutorial/setup/setup.md

-It is important that you install tensorflow 2.14 after keras-nlp 0.6.1, as keras-nlp will install a more recent version of tensorflow.
+It is important that you install tensorflow 2.14 after keras-nlp 0.6.1, as keras-nlp will install a more recent version of tensorflow that has not been tested with this code.
 This may cause issues during the tutorial if you don't have the correct version of tensorflow (2.14) installed.